lhmartin/transformer/readme.md

 ## What is a Transformer?

-A transformer is a model architecture
+A transformer is a model architecture that combines

 <img src="imgs/Figure 1 - The Transformer.png" alt="The Transformer" width="500"/>